DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 All recently qualified teachers will have a starting salary of at least £28,000.
 This will be higher for teachers working in and around London.

 Your school will have their own pay scales for qualified teachers.
-Pay increases will always be linked to performance, not length of service.
+Pay increases will always be linked to performance, not length of service, and will be reviewed every year.

-Annual teacher pay scales for qualified teachers are:
+The teacher pay scales for qualified teachers are:

 | Area                                     | Minimum | Maximum |
 | -------                                  | -----   | -----   |